wklchris/TRB-template/README.md

    - The main differenc between Biber-style and BibTeX-style is that the `journal` key is replaced by `journaltitle` key in the `@article` reference class.
    - As my personal suggestion, you can copy the BibTeX-style citation (research searching engines like Google Scholar often provide this), then replace every `jounral=` (if it's under an `@article` class) with `journaltitle=`.
 5. **Compile**: This template is tested under XeLaTeX, so I also advise you to compile your final doc with XeLaTeX.
 You may need a `XeLaTeX -> Biber -> XeLaTeX -> XeLaTeX` compile chain.
 To configure your editor with such compile chain, here is a helpful link that you can't miss: [StackExchange - Configuring my editor to avoid undefined citations](https://tex.stackexchange.com/questions/154751/biblatex-with-biber-configuring-my-editor-to-avoid-undefined-citations).

+## Advanced guide

+If you have compiled the `example.tex` by XeLaTeX-Biber compile chain, you will get a PDF that introduces this template with more details.
+Or you can switch to [Releases page of this repo](https://github.com/wklchris/TRB-template/releases) to get the PDF (but possibly not in the latest version).

+That document is designed for advanced users or developers.
+Even if you are not an experienced LaTeX user,you can still flip through it since it provides some examples that might help or inspire you.

 ## References